Prime Factorization in Python

-What are Prime Factors? | Maths Explanation for Python Kids
+What Are Prime Factors? | Maths Explanation for Python Kids

 In this guide, we'll thoroughly explain prime factorisation and show